Searching for the perfect heated blanket that works with your wheelchair?

 The right blanket should be wide enough to cover the user but not too wide to pose a safety threat.
 A large blanket can get tangled between the wheels of the wheelchair and cause injuries to the user.

-Today’s wheelchair blankets are made to fit a wide variety of wheelchair brands and models.
-You should always opt for the right size depending on the make and model of the wheelchair.
+Today’s wheelchair blankets are made to fit various wheelchair brands and models.
+Opt for the right size depending on the make and model of the wheelchair.

 3. Lightweight or Weighted?

 The perfect weight is important when choosing the right blanket for your wheelchair-using senior.
 You can choose between a traditional blanket, a lightweight product, and a weighted blanket.

 Some blankets are easy to clean and maintain since they have removable controls.
 Always follow the manufacturer’s instructions when cleaning such a blanket.
 If not, use a damp cloth to clean the blanket while the heat is off.
 Don’t forget to leave it to dry after cleaning.